Data Shows Refinances are Outnumbering Purchases

 HARP is a Strong Player in Refinancing

-Since its introduction 3 years ago, the Home Affordable Refinance Program has been a main player in the refinance of thousands of homes.
+Since its introduction 3 years ago, the Home Affordable Refinance Program (HARP for short) has been a main player in the refinance of thousands of homes.
 Also called HARP, this refinance loan allows borrowers the opportunity to get a better interest on their current mortgage even if the balance on the loan is more than the home’s current worth.

 Since it was first brought to market the program has been changed once to remove any maximum Loan to Value amounts.
 This modification tripled the number of people that applied for the loan.